Welcome to Community Meditation

 Click here to join on Zoom @ 7 PM ET

-Join Bob, Kaye-Lee, and Jose after meditation to delve further into Jack Kornfield's book, The Wise Heart.
-This week, we'll continue with the chapter "Holding the World in Kindness".
+Join Kaye Lee after meditation to delve further into Jack Kornfield's book, The Wise Heart.
+This week, we'll read and discuss the chapter titled "Awakening to Pure Consciousness: The Sky".
 Everyone is welcome and there's no need to be familiar with the book.

 Click here to join on Zoom @ 7 PM ET